 “5.
 Adhesive agents

 5.1.
-In cases where adhesive agents are used for affixation of the material to supporting structures or bonding materials together, a list of adhesive agents that can be used without deterioration of the burning behaviour of the material(s): “
+In cases where adhesive agents are used to affix the material to supporting structures or bonding materials together to a composite material, a list of adhesive agents that can be used without deterioration of the burning behaviour of the material(s): …….“

 II Justification